taldr27/Epic-Games-Redesign/README.md

 Available urls:
 - /shop
 - /my-games
 - /community, needs fix and add a new tab called my profile!
-Moved all the content from here to my profile.
+Moved all the content from here to my profile dropdown shared component.
 - /unreal